junxit/us-congress-code/title-21/chapter-9/sec-387a.md

 ### Prior Provisions

 A prior section 901 of act June 25, 1938, was renumbered section 1001 and is classified to section 391 of this title.

+### Amendments

+2022—Subsec. (b).
+Pub.
+L. 117–103 inserted at end “This subchapter shall also apply to any tobacco product containing nicotine that is not made or derived from tobacco.”

+### Statutory Notes and Related Subsidiaries

+### Effective Date of 2022 Amendment

+Amendment by Pub.
+L. 117–103 effective 30 days after Mar.
+15, 2022, see section 111(c) of Pub.
+L. 117–103, div.
+P, title I, Mar.
+15, 2022, 136 Stat.
+789, set out as a note under section 321 of this title.